Knotx/knotx/README.md

     user: db.user
     password: ${db.password}
 ```
-Since we do not want to expose the database password we can use placeholder instead and provide a value for it with command line argument while starting our application:
+Since we do not want to expose the database password, we can use a placeholder and substitute it with the value of a command line argument while starting our application:
 ```
 --db.password=passw0rd
 ```
-Setting evironment variable `db.password` is the other way to provide a value for password placeholder.
+Another way to provide a value for the password placeholder shown above is to set an evironment variable `db.password`.

 >Notice: command line arguments take precedence over environment variables.

 # Licence